 Deep in the Central Highlands region of Tasmania, it forms part of the Tasmanian World Heritage Wilderness Area at the northern end of Cradle Mountain-Lake St Clair National Park.

 The landscape in these parts is a contrast of ancient rainforest, alpine heathlands, button grass plains and stands of deciduous beech, better known locally as Fagus.

 Cradle Mountain is changeable.
 Given the light, the weather or if you can even see the mountain.

 Still, I could find no better reason to travel here in winter with layers of thermals on to wait for that one moment in time when the reflecting red sunset hit the tip of Cradle Mountain.

-It was in that moment that time stood still.
+It was at that moment that time stood still.

-There are many walks around Cradle Mountain, many of them day walks.
+There are many walks around Cradle Mountain, many of them are day walks.